-Alternative hepatic arterial reconstruction technique in case of total pancreaticoduodenectomy after celiac artery resection in pancreas cancer: Iliac-hepatic bypass
+Alternative hepatic arterial reconstruction technique in a case of total pancreaticoduodenectomy after celiac artery resection in pancreas cancer: Iliac-hepatic bypass

 Surgery is the only treatment method in pancreatic cancer.
 Unfortunately, metastatic diseases or invasion of the main vascular structures are observed in a majority of cases at the time of diagnosis; these structures originate from the body, neck, and tail of the pancreas and are considered inoperable.
 The first celiac artery resection for the treatment of cancer was described by Appleby in 1953.
 Here, we describe our hepatic artery reconstruction technique in a case with pancreatic body cancer.
-A 37-year-old male patient was admitted to our emergency department owing to syncope.
+A 37-year-old male patient was admitted to our emergency department due to syncope.
 The patient was diagnosed with acute renal failure secondary to fluid loss.
 Thereafter, his general condition was stable and laboratory results improved.
 Abdominal computed tomography was performed.
 Pancreatic cancer originating from the pancreatic body was detected.
 A pancreatic biopsy was performed and neoadjuvant gemcitabine and paclitaxel chemoradiotherapy were initiated.
 Surgical treatment was recommended for the identification of regression after neoadjuvant chemoradiotherapy.
 Following intraoperative Doppler ultrasonography, en bloc distal pancreatectomy and splenectomy involving the celiac artery trunk and total gastrectomy were performed.
-However, the surgical margin reliability in a frozen section revealed that the tumor was still present.
+However, surgical margin reliability in frozen section revealed that the tumor was still present.
 Therefore, the surgical procedure was replaced with total pancreaticoduodenectomy.
-The hepatic artery reconstruction was performed from the left main iliac artery using a 4-mm ringed GORE-TEX® graft.
+Hepatic artery reconstruction was performed from the left main iliac artery using a 4-mm ringed GORE-TEX® graft.
 The iliac-hepatic bypass for hepatic artery reconstruction in pancreatic cancer could be an alternative surgical technique.

 Keywords: Appleby, celiac artery, iliac-hepatic bypass, pancreas

-A 37-year-old male patient was admitted to emergency department owing to syncope.
-The patient had lost about 30 kg of weight with increasingly sever abdominal pain in the 3 months before admission.
+A 37-year-old male patient was admitted to the emergency department due to syncope.
+The patient had lost about 30 kg of weight with increasingly severe abdominal pain in the 3 months before admission.
 Laboratory tests revealed elevated aspartate aminotransferase (100 U/L), alanine aminotransferase (80 U/L), and creatinine (2.7 mg/dL); an international normalized ratio of 1.8; and CA19-9 of 200 U/mL.
 In a focused assessment using sonography for trauma of the abdomen, no free fluids were detected; however, an approximately 6-cm mass of pancreatic origin was observed in the upper abdomen.
 The patient was admitted to the intensive care unit due to acute renal failure secondary to fluid loss.
 His general condition was stable and laboratory results improved.
 In a dynamic upper abdominal computed tomography scan, pancreatic cancer that showed no distant organ or peritoneal spread was detected in the splenic, hepatic, and celiac artery originating from the pancreatic body (Figure 1).
 Additional focus was detected in a positron emission tomography scan.
 A pancreatic biopsy was performed under the guidance of ultrasonography (USG), and neoadjuvant gemcitabine and paclitaxel chemoradiotherapy were initiated.
-The surgical treatment was recommended upon the identification of regression after neoadjuvant chemoradiotherapy.
+Surgical treatment was recommended upon the identification of regression after neoadjuvant chemoradiotherapy.

 A written informed consent was obtained from the patient.
-No distant organ metastasis was noted in an abdominal exploration.
+No distant organ metastasis was noted in abdominal exploration.
 The mesenteric artery and vein were suspended through an extended Kocher maneuver.
 The hepatoduodenal ligament was dissected and the main hepatic artery, portal vein, and bile duct were suspended.
 The pancreas was transected from the retropancreatic portal vein level.
 The main hepatic artery was clamped, and the peak systolic velocity of the hepatic artery was measured as normal (58.60 mL/min) using intraoperative Doppler USG.
-Following the intraoperative Doppler USG and macroscopically adequate hepatic artery pulsation, en bloc distal pancreatectomy and splenectomy, including the celiac artery trunk, and total gastrectomy, were performed.
+Following intraoperative Doppler USG and macroscopically adequate hepatic artery pulsation, en bloc distal pancreatectomy and splenectomy, including the celiac artery trunk, and total gastrectomy, were performed.
 The examination of the specimen sent for surgical margin reliability revealed that the tumor was still present; therefore, we decided to perform pancreaticoduodenectomy.
 Conventional pancreaticoduodenectomy was completed with gastroduodenal artery connection following a choledochal dissection.
-Due to the presence of acute renal failure in the patient’s history, a hepatic artery reconstruction was performed from the left main iliac artery with the help of a 4-mm ringed GORE-TEX® (W. L. Gore & Associates, Flagstaff, Arizona, USA) graft to minimize the risk of renal ischemia due to aortic clamping.
-The total duration of the ischemia was 25 min.
-The hepatic artery flow was 60 mL/min in the repeated Doppler USG (Figure 2).
+Due to the presence of acute renal failure in the patient’s history, hepatic artery reconstruction was performed from the left main iliac artery with the help of a 4-mm ringed GORE-TEX® (W. L. Gore & Associates, Flagstaff, Arizona, USA) graft to minimize the risk of renal ischemia due to aortic clamping.
+Total duration of the ischemia was 25 min.
+Hepatic artery flow was 60 mL/min in the repeated Doppler USG (Figure 2).
 Reconstruction was completed with hepaticojejunostomy and esophagojejunostomy.
-In the post-operative period, the blood sugar level of the patient was regulated, and he was coumadinized and discharged on Day 15 following the operation (Figure 3).
-In the post-operative histopathological examination, all surgical margins were found to be negative for tumors.
-The adjuvant therapy was completed, and the patient is cancer-free and still alive at 22 months after the operation.
+In the post-operative period, blood sugar level of the patient was regulated, and he was discharged on Day 15 following the operation (Figure 3).
+In post-operative histopathological examination, all surgical margins were found to be negative for tumors.
+Adjuvant therapy was completed, and the patient is cancer-free and still alive at 22 months after the operation.

 In our case, pancreatic cancer originating from the pancreatic body characterized by main hepatic and celiac artery invasion was detected.
 Upon showing response to preoperative neoadjuvant treatment, surgical treatment was recommended to ensure maximum survival time.
 Main hepatic artery clamping was performed before celiac artery resection.
 Meanwhile, as intraoperative Doppler USG scan revealed adequate hepatic artery flow, celiac artery resection and total gastrectomy were added to distal splenopancreatectomy.
-Due to invasion of the posterior wall of the stomach by the mass in the pancreas, we decided that removal with total gastrectomy rather than preservation of left gastric artery by reconstruction would be more suitable for reaching the goal of R0 resection.
-Preoperative celiac artery embolization was not performed on our patient, as at centers where intraoperative USG and vascular reconstruction can be performed frequently, possible complications arising from embolization can be avoided.
+Due to the invasion of the posterior wall of the stomach by the mass in the pancreas, we decided that removal with total gastrectomy rather than preservation of left gastric artery by reconstruction would be more suitable for reaching the goal of R0 resection.
+Preoperative celiac artery embolization was not performed oin our patient, as at centers where intraoperative USG and vascular reconstruction can be performed frequently, possible complications arising from embolization can be avoided.
 Total pancreaticoduodenectomy was recommended based on the finding that the tumor remained in the surgical margin according to the intraoperative frozen section examination.
 We decided to perform iliac-hepatic bypass for hepatic artery reconstruction via ligation of the gastroduodenal artery as other reconstruction methods required total aortic clamping to achieve adequate artery flow rate.
-This method was preferred in our case with a history of acute renal failure, owing to its ease of application and to avoid additional morbidity.
-Our patient completed the post-operative adjuvant therapy.
-He remains cancer-free and is in his 22nd post-operative month.
+This method was preferred in our case with a history of acute renal failure owing to its ease of application and to avoid additional morbidity.
+Our patient completed the postoperative adjuvant therapy.
+He remains cancer-free and is in his 22ndpost-operative month.

 Vascular resections in pancreatic cancers have high rates of morbidity and mortality.
-However, due to the advanced anesthesia and surgical techniques in high-volume centers, complex reconstructive techniques can be performed with acceptable morbidity and mortality rates.
+However, due to advanced anesthesia and surgical techniques in high-volume centers, complex reconstructive techniques can be performed with acceptable morbidity and mortality rates.

 Written informed consent was obtained from patient who participated in this study.